renerocksai/semantic_zk/info_zk/201802241918 Features of the semantic Text View.md

     * Are displayed in the @citations overview but also after each paragraph that contains citations.
     * Clicking on a cite key shows the citation's source and also a list of links to notes that also cite that source

-See the semantic text view in action in the [[201802241939]] Screen-Shots gallery.